 This is Pearl's core radiographic AI and the product most practices start with.
 The subscription includes:

-- Real-time analysis of bitewings, periapicals, and panoramics (under 30 seconds per image)
+- Real-time analysis of bitewings, periapicals, and panoramics — Pearl reports each radiograph is analyzed in 30 seconds or less7

 - Detection across caries, calculus, periapical pathology, margin discrepancies, and bone-loss areas